MetaMask/SIPs/SIPS/sip-26.md

 - **Protocol Snaps**: Snaps that implement protocol methods that do not require an account to be executed.

-- **RPC Router**: Native component that forwards non-signing requests to the appropriate Protocol Snap or native implementation.
+- **RPC Router**: Native component that forwards RPC requests to the appropriate Protocol Snap, Account Snap or native implementation.

-- **Account Router**: Native component that forwards signing requests to the appropriate Account Snap or native implementation.
+- **Keyring Controller**: Native component responsible for forwarding signing requests to the appropriate keyring implementation.

-- **Account Address Resolution Snaps**: Snaps that implement the `resolveAccountAddress` method to extract the account address from the request object.
+- **Accounts Controller**: Native component responsible for managing accounts inside MetaMask.
+It stores all non-sensitive account information.

+- **Snaps Keyring**: Native component that acts as a bridge between the Keyring Controller and the Account Snaps.

+### Components

+Here is a brief description of the components involved in this architecture which will require to be implemented or modified.

-### Account Router
+#### RPC Router

+The RPC Router will be a new native component responsible for routing JSON-RPC requests to the appropriate Snap or keyring.

+To route a request, the RPC Router must extract the method name and chain ID from the request object.
+It then determines whether the method is supported by a Protocol Snap or an Account Snap, with Account Snaps taking precedence over Protocol Snaps.

+If the method is supported by an Account Snap, the RPC Router forwards the request to the Keyring Controller; otherwise, it forwards the request to the appropriate Protocol Snap.

+#### Snaps Keyring

-The Account Router exposes the [`snap_manageAccounts`][snap-manage-accs] method to allow account Snaps to register, remove, and update accounts.
+The Snaps Keyring is an existing native component that exposes the [snap_manageAccounts][snap-manage-accs] method, allowing Account Snaps to register, remove, and update accounts.

 For example, this code can be used by an Account Snap to register a new account with the Account Router: